Ballydesmond: Transport

 The village is located on what was formerly the main Cork–Tralee road.
 The village centre is on the R577 regional road where it is joined by the R578 from the north and just west of where it is joined by the R582 from the south, and is about 17 km west of Newmarket and 20 km east of Castleisland, County Kerry.

 Education

 There are two primary schools in the parish.
 Ballydesmond National School sits beside the local church, overlooking the village.
 Foilogohig National School, or "Foyle" as it is locally known, used to operate in North Ballydesmond, catering for students who live a long distance from the village.
 There is also a crèche in Ballydesmond.
 Foilogohig N.S closed at the end of the 2008–2009 school year as there was insufficient numbers for the school to remain open.
 Ballydesmond N.S. got an internal refurbishment in 2010.

 Culture

-Ballydesmond lies in the Sliabh Luachra area which is famed for its traditional Irish music and culture.
-There is the Sliabh Luachra Bar (John D's) in the village.
+Ballydesmond lies in the Sliabh Luachra area which is known for its traditional Irish music and culture.